 On this website we present video clips, our photo gallery and articles on bubble science.
 Our ambition is that this website should present everything about soap bubbles.
 Yes, we know that we are far from that goal but we are continuously working on it.

-Civil engineer and Ph.D. student at the Technical University of Denmark.
+Design engineer and currently post-doc at Aalborg University in Copenhagen.
 Martin is Soapbubble.dk’ expert on light and colors and can explain the colours of soap films in great detail.
 Martin is known as our “Media Darling” since he has been explaining about soap bubbles numerous times in national television, newspapers and radio.

 Special advisor for the dean at the Faculty of Engineering at the University of Southern Denmark.
 Søren has a master’s degree in biotechnology from Copenhagen University, and he is our guide in the land of molecules.
 Søren is Soapbubble.dk’s expert in big bubbles.